-Students should be aware when joining the college in Year 12 that all students are required to re- enrol into Year 13 at the start of their second academic year at the college.
-All students will be offered impartial individual advice and guidance by the college at this point of their transition from Year 12 into Year 13.
-This advice will be based upon the student's attendance, achievement, and intended post 18 progression in order to plan the best fit approach for them moving forward.
+Students are all required to re enrol into Year 13 at the end of their first academic year.
+All students will be offered impartial individual advice and guidance based upon their attendance, achievement and intended Post 18 destination in order to plan the best approach of moving forward in their studies.